mneuronico/multi-agent-system-library/README.md

     -   `tool`: selects messages from all roles from the tool type.
     -   `process`: selects messages from all roles from the process type.
     -   Exact role names (e.g., `myagent`)
+-   **`include_timestamp`**:  Whether this agent should receive `timestamp` information for each message.
+Defaults to whatever was defined for the manager if not specified, which itself defaults to False.
 -   **`model_params`**: Dictionary including params for advanced LLM configuration.
 Supported params right now are `temperature`, `max_tokens` and `top_p`.
 Not defining these will use default configuration for each provider.